Department of Curriculum, Instruction & Academic Support - Testing

 Testing in Pulaski County Public Schools is an on-going process throughout the instruction program.
 From daily testing to check for understanding, benchmark tests to provide instructional information quarterly, up to SOL testing to measure student and school progress—testing is an integral part of good instruction.

-The state of Virginia through the Virginia Department of Education (VDOE) maintains general up-to-date SOL information here: http://www.doe.virginia.gov/testing/index.shtml.
+The Commonwealth of Virginia through the Virginia Department of Education (VDOE) maintains general up-to-date SOL information here: http://www.doe.virginia.gov/testing/index.shtml.
 Additionally, many resources are available to parents and students for review of the standards and practice for the tests.
-See the testing resources below.

 Virginia's Standards of Learning (SOL)